qbertlivz/BusinessPlatformApps/Source/Apps/Partner/Released/iTalent-SocialAnalyticsByLithium/README.md

 }
 ```

-The iTalent.LithiumConnector API contains all of the methods required to pull the data from Lithium V2 API's, using the credential provided, and pushes the data into Azure SQL passed to the method.
+The iTalent.LithiumConnector API contains all the methods required to pull the data from Lithium V2 API's, using the credential provided, and pushes the data into Azure SQL passed to the method.

 The API pulls all users, user badges, boards, categories, the last 30 days of messages and kudos from Lithium community in JSON format and pushes the data into Azure SQL staging tables.
 It also pulls the community name and inserts into it.Parameters table in the database.
 Subsequent runs will pull only last one day  of messages. along with all other feed data.